© UKHAB

 How to Create / Enhance to a "Good" condition

-It should not be placed in the outer spatial periphery of a new development as it can be vulnerable targets for intruders, vandalism and crime.
+It should not be placed in the outer spatial periphery of a new development as it can be a vulnerable target for intruders, vandalism and crime.
 This can affect social inclusion, as vulnerable users can be deterred from taking up plots and existing plotholders can be driven to quit.
 A site which is miles from the nearest houses and which can only be reached by car will increase carbon emissions and deter potential users without access to a vehicle.
 By applying the spatial design principles of ‘The 20 Minute Neighbourhood’ and integrating allotments into the heart of the new development's built design, social inclusion and durability can be designed-in to ensure ongoing access for all and without increasing car use (source).

 Information relating to pricing can be found here.

-How to get a "moderate" or "good" rating
+How to get a "moderate" rating

-- Vegetation structure is varied, providing opportunities for vertebrates and invertebrates to live, eat and breed.
+Vegetation structure will be varied, providing opportunities for vertebrates and invertebrates to live, eat and breed.
 A single structural habitat component or vegetation type does not account for more than 80% of the total habitat area.

-- The habitat parcel contains different plant species that are beneficial for wildlife, for example flowering species providing nectar sources for a range of invertebrates at different times of year.
+The habitat parcel will contain different plant species that benefit wildlife.
+For example, flowering species provide nectar sources for a range of invertebrates at different times of year.

-- Invasive non-native plant species and others which are to the detriment of native wildlife (using professional judgement) cover less than 5% of the total vegetated area (must be 0% to get a 'Good' rating).
+Invasive non-native plant species (as listed on Schedule 9 of WCA1) and others which are to the detriment of native wildlife will cover less than 5% of the total vegetated area.

 Useful Resources